 4.3.38.6 ntn-SegmentedPrecompensationGaps-r17

 This field indicates the supported gap length between segments for PUSCH and PUCCH required by a UE supporting ce-ModeA-r13 or for NPUSCH required by a UE supporting ue-category-NB, for TA pre-compensation.
 This feature is only applicable if the UE supports either ue-category-NB or ce-ModeA-r13 and also supports ntn-Connectivity-EPC-r17.
 If a UE does not include this field but includes ntn-Connectivity-EPC-r17, in case of overlapped transmission between successive uplink segments, UE shall follow the procedure specified in TS 36.213 [22].
 This field is not applicable for UEs indicating support of ue-Category-NB and ntn-ScenarioSupport-r17 with value GSO.

+4.3.38.x ntn-EventA4BasedCHO-r18

+This field indicates whether the UE supports Event A4-based conditional handover, i.e., CondEvent A4 as specified in TS 36.331 [5].
+A UE supporting this feature shall also indicate the support of cho-r16 and ntn-Connectivity-EPC-r17.

+4.3.38.x ntn-LocationBasedCHO-EFC-r18

+This field indicates whether the UE supports location-based conditional handover for earth fixed cell, i.e., CondEvent D1 as specified in TS 36.331 [5].
+A UE supporting this feature shall also indicate the support of cho-r16 and ntn-Connectivity-EPC-r17.

+4.3.38.x ntn-LocationBasedCHO-EMC-r18

+This field indicates whether the UE supports location-based conditional handover for earth moving cell, i.e., CondEvent D1 as specified in TS 36.331 [5].
+A UE supporting this feature shall also indicate the support of cho-r16 and ntn-Connectivity-EPC-r17.

+4.3.38.x ntn-TimeBasedCHO-r18

+This field indicates whether the UE supports time-based conditional handover, i.e., CondEvent T1 as specified in TS 36.331 [5].
+A UE supporting this feature shall also indicate the support of cho-r16 and ntn-Connectivity-EPC-r17.